Altium-Designer-addons/scripts-libraries/Document templates/AltiumPCBProjectTemplate/README.md

 </li><li>If polygon pours are used for GND signal you can add them into GNDpolygons class in Design » Classes » Polygon Classes what causes they will be handled with differen clearance by ClearanceGNDpolygons rule<br>
 </li><li>Run Tools » Design Rule Check » Run Design Rule Check and solve all violations through PCB Rules and Violations panel by PCB modifications and DRC exceptions<br>
 </li></ol></li><li><b>Outputs</b>
-<ol><li>Open Outputs.OutJob file and click on Generate content in each Output container what will produce all data outputs into the separate folders described in <a href='#Template_Folder_Structure.md'>Template Folder Structure</a> section<br>
+<ol><li>Open Outputs.OutJob file and click on Generate content in each Output container what will produce all data outputs into the separate folders described in <a href='#template-folder-structure'>Template Folder Structure</a> section<br>
 </li><li>Check all generated files, Gerber files will be automatically open in CAMtastic (build-in gerber editor)<br>
 </li><li>Backup all project data prior sending to a manufacturer by Project » Project Packager (turn on timestamp option)<br>
 </li><li>Send data - Gerber and NC drill folder - to the board manufacturer, do the assembly, testing ...</li></ol></li></ul>